0xevilox/Python-100-days/Day 3/Readme.md

 ##### Swim --> You get attacked by an angry trout.
 Game Over
 ##### Blue --> You chose a door that doesn't exist.
 Game Over.
 ##### Red --> It's a room full of fire.
 Game Over.

+#3 Leap year

+It very basic program for leap year

+The number divisble by 4 is called leap year but in some of the case leap year is not divisble by 4 but it still leap year

+In that case the number divisible by both 100 and 400 is called leap year and divisble by 100 not divisible by 400 is also called as leap year